affiant meaning affiant meaning

 An affiant needs to sign the affidavit in the presence of a notary public or authorized official.
 This step is crucial as it validates the document’s authenticity.
 If errors or false information are identified, the affiant can face legal consequences, such as perjury charges.

-Affiants must be competent to understand the content of the affidavit and the gravity of signing it under oath.
+Affiants must be competent in understanding the content of the affidavit and the gravity of signing it under oath.
 They should thoroughly review the affidavit before signing, ensuring that there are no discrepancies.
 Any failure to verify the accuracy can undermine the document’s integrity.

 Aside from ensuring accuracy, affiants should also be aware of the legal context in which the affidavit will be used.
 Whether in court cases, estate proceedings, or financial transactions, understanding the document’s purpose is essential.